-- Extraction or mortality/injury rate of species living in the wild (direct mortality): - Fishing and harvesting of shellfish (gillnets) - Generation of renewable energy (wind turbines). - Extraction or mortality/injury rate of species living in the wild (via food web) - Fishing and harvesting of shellfish (distrack of the start of the start - cards, Spisula, sand eel, sprat). - Changes to hydrological conditions - Coastal defences and flood protection, land reclamation. - Disturbance of species due to human presence - Activities in the context of tourism and recreation - Fishing and harvesting of shellfish (including recreational) - Coastal defences and flood protection (sand suppletions) - Generation of renewable energy (wind turbines).
+- Extraction or mortality/injury rate of species living in the wild (direct mortality): - Fishing and harvesting of shellfish (gillnets) - Generation of renewable energy (wind turbines). - Extraction or mortality/injury rate of species living in the wild (via food web) - Fishing and harvesting of shellfish (discards, Spisula, sand eel, sprat). - Changes to hydrological conditions - Coastal defences and flood protection, land reclamation. - Disturbance of species due to human presence - Activities in the context of tourism and recreation - Fishing and harvesting of shellfish (including recreational) - Coastal defences and flood protection (sand suppletions) - Generation of renewable energy (wind turbines).